2016 Skyscraper Competition

-Woo Min Lee, Kang Min Yoo, Justin Baek, Tamin Song New Zealand
+Woo Min Lee, Kang Min Yoo, Justin Baek, Tamin Song

 While the use of glass in skyscrapers has proliferated, contemporary skyscrapers are effectively closed off from the environment.
 Since its inception, the use of closed and artificially controlled interior environments have caused large strains on the planet’s resources; have made these buildings homogenous experientially; and have also caused sicknesses related to this over-reliance on air-conditioning.
 Modern humans now live, work, play and learn in towers with the outside as if it were wallpaper: despite it snowing outside, the occupants feel no cold; nor feel any heat during a hot summer’s day.
 While comfort is of importance, this comfort-craziness has driven more and more advanced air-conditioning technology creating buildings that no longer open up to the nature’s seasonal changes and are the same all year round.